rrcobb/backgammon/devlog.md

 - strategy descriptions

-## UI / TODO

 - show info for both strategies, not just one

-- hide / show for different labeled sections

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer
   - separate roll from move ? (for individual play, at least)

 - show the valid moves, given a roll
    - play by choosing among the valid moves

+## UI / TODO

+- human mode:
+  - render arrows better
+  - show intermediate states
+  - show more turn indicators
+  - don't require clicking 'play' for the human turn or ai turn, just play the next move
+  - if there are no valid moves, still have to go to the next player's turn
+  - fix the highlights, they are kinda busted
+  - show hitting blots
+  - allow 'undo' of partial moves
+  - maybe animate the roll switching a little, so it's clear that it's your turn

+- hide / show for different labeled sections

 - improved turn info